outcrop-solutions/glyphx-sgx/misc/WebPrototype/React/README.md

 Install-Module AzureADPreview
 ```

-If prompted to install dependencies, install those as well.
+If prompted to install dependencies, install those as well by pressing 'y'.

 If only AD module, run